 By Audrey F. Baker, Trail Guide

 Morning walks are offered every Saturday, Sunday and Wednesday, from 9:30 to 11 a.m.
 You’ll start from the park’s Visitor and Interpretive Center, 1 Father Junipero Serra Trail, San Carlos.
-The walk beginning from the Kumeyaay Lake Campground Entry Station, 2 Father Junipero Serra Trail, at the San Carlos/Santee border, gives a different perspective of the park and its diverse habitats.
+The walk beginning from the Kumeyaay Lake Campground Entry Station, Two Father Junipero Serra Trail, at the San Carlos-Santee border, gives a different perspective of the park and its diverse habitats.
 These walks are offered from 8:30 to 10 a.m. on the second and fourth Saturdays of the month, and take in historic Old Mission Dam.
 We meet by the flag poles.

 Visit mtrp.org for more information and our events calendar, or call 619-668-3281.
 Special walks can be arranged for any club, group, business or school by contacting Ranger Chris Axtmann at 619-668-2746 or at firstname.lastname@example.org.

-—Audrey F. Baker is trail guide at Mission Trails Regional Park.
-Reach her at firstname.lastname@example.org.
+––Audrey F. Baker is a Trail Guide at Mission Trails Regional Park.